 - Sauté chopped garlic and chopped onions in the same Dutch oven until they become translucent.

-You will want to serve this with fresh warm flour tortillas.
-I love to heat up my flour tortillas on a grill or in a hot skillet.
+You will want to serve this with fresh, warm tortillas (corn or flour.)
+I love to heat my tortillas on a grill or hot skillet.
 The tortillas become brown and crisp on the outside when you heat them up this way.

 Love Mexican Food?
 Try these recipes